The Differences Between Metamorphic and Igneous Rocks

 The five basic metamorphic textures with typical rock types are slaty (includes slate and phyllite; the foliation is called "slaty cleavage"), schistose (includes schist; the foliation is called "schistosity"), gneissose (gneiss; the foliation is called "gneissosity"), granoblastic (includes granulite, some marbles and quartzite), and hornfelsic (includes hornfels and skarn).

-Texture of the igneous rock
+Textures of the igneous rocks

 Igneous textures include the rock textures occurring in igneous rocks.
 Igneous textures are used by geologists in determining the mode of origin igneous rocks and are used in rock classification.
 There are six main types of textures; phaneritic, aphanitic, porphyritic, glassy, pyroclastic and pegmatitic.